sbweeden/fido2-node-clients/README.md

 ### Establishing FIDO Attestation artifacts

 The first step to using the assets in this repository is to generate yourself a set of attestation keys for the various attestation types supported by the client.

-A script is provided that run on MacOS and Linux.
+Two alternative yet compatible scripts have been provided to do this.
+ - [certs/generate_attestation_certs.sh](certs/generate_attestation_certs.sh), a bash script which does have a dependency `openssl` and the `jq` command line utilities.
+ - [certs/generate_attestation_certs.js](certs/generate_attestation_certs.js), which you can run with NodeJS directly.

+ The instructions here show the use and output of the bash script, but ultimately either approach will result in usable artifacts.

 After cloning the repository change into the `certs` directory and run the `./generate_attestation_certs.sh` script.
 An example is shown here:
 ```